manasi-sharma/old_muse/README.md

 ## Design Overview
 Here we give an overview of the design philosophy for this repository.
 [TODO] Submodules will have further explanations that go into greater detail.

-The components are:
+The components of `muse` are:
 - **Datasets**: read / write access to data, and data statistics.
 - **Models**: These hold all _parameters_, e.g, neural network weights.
 They also define `forward()` and `loss()` functions for training.
 - **Policies**: These operate on a model and inputs to produce an "action" to be applied in the environment.
 - **Environments**: Step-able, reset-able, gym-like format, where step(action) uses the output of the policy.
 - **Metrics**: Things that will take inputs/outputs, and compute some tensor, e.g. representing a "loss", supporting group_by operations.
 - **Rewards**: Similar to metrics, but compute a single value representing a reward potentially using the model too, and this can object be reset.
 - **Trainers**: Compose datasets, models, policies, environments, metrics, and rewards (optional) together into a training algorithm.
-Native tensorboard writing.
+Native wandb or tensorboard writing.

+Further details and an example of collecting data and training BC-RNN from vision is outlined in `muse/README.md`.

 ### AttrDict
 We use the `attr-dicts` package, which implements nested dictionaries that are easy to access, filter, combine, and write to.